Spanking has been used through generations as a disciplinary method to instill discipline and compliance.

 The spanking should always include an explanation of why you are punishing a boy or girl with the spanks.
 Such explanation should be provided before and after the spanking.

 Is Spanking an Effective Way to Discipline a Child?

 There is an ongoing debate among parents, psychologists, pediatricians, and child educators whether spanking is an appropriate discipline strategy.

 Opponents of spanking argue that any form of physical correction borderlines child abuse.
 However, those in favor of spanking believe that, when used appropriately, spanking can be an effective disciplinary strategy.

-So, should you use spanking as a way to discipline your child?
+So, should you use spanking as a way to discipline your boy or girl?
 And how many spanks should a child get?
 There are some important factors to consider.